The Commons at Federal Way

-The original developer was Harry Newman of Newman Properties.
-SeaTac Mall opened in 1975 on a forested, swampy pasture that was the homestead of Mabel Webb Alexander, who arrived in Washington in 1879 and died at age 96.
+The original developers were the California-based Newman Properties and Ernest Hahn; the mall's design incorporated elements of Pacific Northwest architecture, including wood finishes and Native American artwork.
+SeaTac Mall opened on August 14, 1975, with two of four planned anchor stores: Peoples and Elvins.
+A Lamont's and Sears were planned to open within the following year.
+The mall's site was originally a forested, swampy pasture that was the homestead of Mabel Webb Alexander, who arrived in Washington in 1879 and died at age 96.
 For many years the original SeaTac Mall used a thunderbird in the logo and had a mascot, Thudius T. Thunderbird.

-The original Cinnabon opened at SeaTac Mall in December 1985.
+The first Cinnabon opened at SeaTac Mall in December 1985.
 However, Cinnabon does not currently operate a location in the mall.

 On January 4, 2018, it was announced that Sears would be closing as part of a plan to close 103 stores nationwide.
 The store closed in April 2018.
+The store was renovated and replaced with an Amazon Fresh grocery store that opened in 2022.
+Amazon Fresh closed in June 2025.

 On January 6, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.

-On April 28, 2022, Dick's Drive-In announced that it would open a new location at the mall in 2023.
+Dick's Drive-In opened a fast food restaurant in the mall's west parking lot in July 2023.